 HAVING SEEN resolution AG/RES.
-2874 (XLV-O/15) containing the documents adopted at sectoral meetings of the Inter-American Council for Integral Development (CIDI) in 2015, including the "Plan of Action of Guatemala: Inclusive Innovation: Key to Reducing Inequality and Increasing Productivity in the Region" (CIDI/REMCYT-IV/doc.
-5/15 rev. 2), adopted at the Fourth Meeting of Ministers and High Authorities on Science and Technology in the Framework of CIDI, held in Guatemala City, Guatemala, from March 10-11, 2015, and the "Final Report of the Fourth Meeting of Ministers and High Authorities on Science and Technology (REMCYT IV)" CIDI/REMCYT-IV/doc.12/15,
+2874 (XLV-O/15), which contains the documents adopted at CIDI sectoral meetings in 2015, including the "Plan of Action of Guatemala: Inclusive Innovation: Key to Reducing Inequality and Increasing Productivity in the Region" (CIDI/REMCYT-IV/doc.5/15 rev. 2), adopted at the Fourth Meeting of Ministers and High Authorities on Science and Technology within the Framework of CIDI, held in Guatemala City, Guatemala, on March 10 and 11, 2015, and the "Final Report of the Fourth Meeting of Ministers and High Authorities on Science and Technology (REMCYT IV)" (CIDI/REMCYT-IV/doc.12/15),

-26. To accept with gratitude the offer by the Government of Colombia to host the Fifth Meeting of Ministers and High Authorities on Science and Technology in 2017 and to instruct the Inter-American Council for Integral Development (CIDI) to convene it and allocate the resources needed to hold it, and to urge the highest-level authorities on science and technology in the member states to participate.
+- 26. To accept with gratitude the offer of the Government of Colombia to host the Fifth Meeting of Ministers and High Authorities on Science and Technology in 2017, to instruct CIDI to convene that meeting and allocate the resources needed to hold it, and to urge the high authorities on science and technology of the member states to attend. - 27.
+To instruct CIDI to convene a meeting of the Inter-American Committee on Science and Technology (COMCyT) at OAS headquarters in the first half of 2017 and, subject to their availability, allocate the resources needed to hold it, so that the Committee may begin the preparations for holding the Fifth Meeting of Ministers and High Authorities on Science and Technology within the framework of CIDI.
+In addition, to instruct SEDI to provide the necessary support for this process as a whole.

-27. To instruct CIDI to convene the Inter-American Committee on Science and Technology (COMCyT) at OAS headquarters in the first semester of 2017, and, if available, allocate the resources needed to hold it, so that said Committee may begin the preparations for holding the Fifth Inter-American Meeting of Ministers and High-Level Authorities on Science and Technology.
-To also instruct SEDI to provide the necessary support for this process as a whole.
+Specialized CIDI Meeting of High-Level Cooperation Authorities

-Specialized CIDI Meeting of High-Level Authorities on Cooperation
+CONSIDERING that resolution AG/RES.
+2817 (XLIV-O/14), Strengthening the Inter-American Council for Integral Development: Policy Dialogue and Partnership for Development

-CONSIDERING that resolution AG/RES.2817 (XLIV-O/14) adopted the "Guidelines for the Strengthening of the Various Modalities of Cooperation for Development" (CIDI/doc.95/14) by which it requested SEDI, based on the aforementioned guidelines, to promote and strengthen cooperation mechanisms and modalities, and in this regard, urged member states to hold meetings of high-level cooperation authorities every three years, in order to steer partnership for development policies within the Organization;
+Cooperation," adopted the "Guidelines for the Strengthening of the Various Modalities of Cooperation for Development" (CIDI/doc.95/14), requested SEDI, based on the aforementioned guidelines, to promote and strengthen its cooperation mechanisms and modalities, and, in that connection, urged member states to hold meetings of high-level cooperation authorities every three years, in order to steer partnership for development policies within the Organization; and

-RECOGNIZING the importance of promoting various forms of OAS cooperation, including horizontal, South-South, and triangular cooperation, which are mechanisms for knowledge transfer, and commitment to democracy and development in the Hemisphere; and highlighting that the last meeting of the High-Level Authorities on Cooperation, held from October 26-27, 2009 in Bogota, Colombia, underscored the importance of holding meetings of High-level Cooperation Authorities as frequently as deemed necessary;
+RECOGNIZING the importance of promoting various forms of OAS cooperation, including horizontal, South-South, and triangular cooperation, which are mechanisms for knowledge transfer and commitment to democracy and development in the Hemisphere; and highlighting that the last Specialized CIDI Meeting of High-Level Cooperation Authorities, held on October 26 and 27, 2009, in Bogota, Colombia, underscored the importance of holding meetings of high-level cooperation authorities as often as deemed necessary,

-28. To request CIDI to convene a meeting of High-level Authorities on Cooperation within the framework of CIDI, in Washington, D.C. in the first semester of 2017, to review the follow-up done by the Inter-American Agency for Cooperation and Development (IACD) on the recommendations reached at the Specialized CIDI meeting of High-Level Cooperation Authorities, and to support their continued implementation and update, as appropriate.
+28. To request CIDI to convene a Specialized CIDI Meeting of High-Level Cooperation Authorities, in Washington, D.C., in the first half of 2017, to review the follow-up done by the IACD on the recommendations made by the Specialized CIDI Meeting of High-Level Cooperation Authorities and to support their continued implementation and update, as appropriate.